 Snyk’s Bitbucket Server integration lets you monitor the source code of your repos for any known vulnerabilities found in the application’s dependencies, testing at a frequency you control.

 This integration only works with Bitbucket Server instances that are publicly reachable (not on a private network) and not for bitbucket.org.
-For private instances, you will need to get our “broker” setup first.
+For private instances, you will need to set up via Snyk’s Broker.

 For each test, Snyk will communicate directly with Bitbucket Server to determine exactly what code is currently pushed and what dependencies are being used.
 Each dependency will in turn be tested against Snyk’s vulnerability database to see if it contains any known vulnerabilities.